RamonKaspar/ML-in-Finance-and-Insurance/README.md

 ## Assignment 1: Pricing with linear regression

-This project implements linear regression with regularization techniques (Ridge, Lasso, and Truncated Pseudoinverse) on the Housing dataset to predict house prices based on various numerical and categorical features.
-The model performances are compared in terms of in-sample and out-of-sample metrics, with a focus on identifying the best model for generalization and feature selection.
+This project applies linear regression and regularization techniques (Ridge, Lasso, and Truncated Pseudoinverse) on the Housing dataset to predict house prices using both numerical and one-hot-encoded categorical features.
+We systematically compare model performances in terms of in-sample and out-of-sample metrics.
+Our analysis shows that _Lasso_ achieves the best generalization, while higher-order polynomial models suffer from significant overfitting.

 ## Assignment 2: Credit analytics